1980 National Soccer League (Canada) season: Overview

 The decade ushered in a unique era in Canadian soccer as many attempts and proposals at forming a national major soccer league were executed throughout the 1980s.
 The first notable example occurred in 1980 when several investors presented a nationwide soccer league known as the Canadian Soccer League (CSL) to debut in 1981.
 Before the commencement of any season the project initially debuted in a tournament known as the Red Leaf Cup, which featured teams from Europe and Brazil.
 The planned Canadian Soccer League failed to materialize and the next attempt at creating a domestic national league successfully occurred in 1983.

 Meanwhile, the Ontario-centered National Soccer League (NSL) continued having a presence in Northern Ontario with Sudbury Cyclones representing the city of Sudbury, and an American representative from Upstate New York known as the Buffalo Blazers.
 The membership in the league decreased to twelve clubs as the NSL lost its presence in Quebec, and Detroit, Michigan as the Montreal Stars, Detroit Besa, and Detroit Vardar departed.
 While the Hamilton Italo-Canadians requested a sabbatical and returned for the 1981 season.
 Buffalo was denied participation in the playoffs because of financial and player issues.

 A friendly tournament known as the Toronto International Soccer Cup was organized with Toronto First Portuguese and Toronto Panhellenic representing the NSL against S.L.
 Benfica, and Partizan Belgrade.
-Benfica would win the tournament after defeating Belgrade in the final.
+Benfica would win the tournament after defeating Partizan in the final.